himalayas-base/himalayas-docs/docs/4_clustering.md

 # Clustering and Layout

-HiMaLAYAS uses hierarchical clustering to organize matrix rows.
+HiMaLAYAS uses hierarchical clustering to organize matrix rows and columns into contiguous regions of related observations.
 Clusters are defined by cutting the dendrogram at a user-defined depth (distance threshold).

 ## Signature